magicstickuk/multisite-post-duplicator/README.md

 == Changelog ==

+= 1.6.1 =
+* Fixed: Activation error on some versions of php.

 = 1.6 =
 * NEW: More intelligent duplication messages.
 * NEW: Cool new checkboxes in the settings page (Thanks to http://kleinejan.github.io/titatoggle/)